James4Ever0/agi_computer_control/usb_power_management/linux/README.md

 ###########################################################
 # get module dependencies
 modinfo uas
-# check if uas is not builtin (maybe we should just delete that damn kernel module)
+# check if uas is not builtin (maybe we should just delete that damn kernel module (not working?))
 find /lib/modules/$(uname -r) | grep uas
 # not built-in, but dynamically loaded
 echo "blacklist uas" >> /etc/modprobe.d/blacklist.conf
 # after reboot, check if uas is disabled.
 lsmod | grep uas

+#
 ```

 ## hdparm